isaacfungg/obsidian/2025 Winter Notes/CPSC 310/Blackbox.md

 - Invalid input may keep you in “logged out” or lock the account.

 **User Acceptance Testing (UAT)** is the final testing phase where real users (or clients) verify that the software meets their needs and requirements.

+`Static Analyses`: Any programmatic analysis of a program that only inputs the program text itself and does not need to execute the program
+* Formatting: Enforcing consistent code syntax
+* Linting: Enforcing consistent code syntax & enforcing good semantics of code `Dynamic Analyses`: Needs to run the program, so also require inputs `Syntax`: Defines the set of valid tokens that are allowed `Semantics`: Define what the tokens actually mean

+###### Kinds of Tests
+**Smoke
+* Quick check that the app starts and main features work
+* Fast test to catch major issues
+**Regression
+*